 Mission and Goals

 La Donna Musicale is a non-profit research, education, and performance organization devoted exclusively to the discovery, preservation, and promotion of sacred and secular music by women composers.
-The ensemble uses period instruments and historical performance practices.
+The internationally acclaimed ensemble uses period instruments and historically-informed performance to showcase the work of women composers from the Renaissance, Baroque, and Classical periods, as well as contemporary works.
+Based in Boston, Massachusetts, USA, La Donna Musicale performs throughout the U.S. and internationally.

 Goals